 - You often don’t feel gratitude.
 Gratitude has an enormous healing power that humbles you and helps keep you grounded.
 If you’re unable to see the blessing in what seems to be your stress, whether it’s your children, your spouse, job, house, etc. – and truly appreciate them, negativity will soon cloud your vision.
 It’s time for you to take a step back so you can gain a better perspective.

 - You are often and easily angry.
 It’s unavoidable to get angry at your child – you’re human and so are they.
 But anger is never helpful when it’s impulsive.
 When you find yourself heaping your anger, anxiety, and other emotions onto your child, it’s time to take things down a notch (or ten).
 You might think that your child knows you still love them even if you’re angry with them.
-But your child can’t feel love when you’re angry.
+But your child can’t feel your love over your anger.

 - You often have a difficult time controlling your emotions.
 It’s easy to become overwhelmed with responsibility.
 A good cry or quick vent can help you let off some steam.
 But if you’re letting your emotions get out of control and direct those feelings of despair and frustration at your loved ones, it will only make you feel worse.
 Instead, find constructive ways to help you regain control of your emotions.

 Just as you shouldn’t ignore a blinking gas tank light on your dashboard, ignoring your own signs of running low can be disastrous.
 It’s better to keep your tank sufficiently full so you don’t have to worry about breaking down.

 Parenting is a job wherein demands are high and time is short.
 Many parents would probably agree that they barely have time between family and work, much less for themselves.
 “How can I possibly recharge my batteries when my child is screaming, my project is due, and my house is a mess?”